iamlamb1988/Arcade/README.md

 Beginning to think BlackJackTables should have a BuilderClass becuase there is a lot of different possiblilities for ShoeSize, Card Types, Currencies that can be generated.

-The BuilderClass for BlackJackTables can have some hardcoded defaults that will fill all the parameters of a BlackJackTable.
-Right now, the table is not big enough but will not be able to satisfy all conditions without several parameters.

 ### Single Responsibility Principle Violation
 BlackJackTable interface has 2 responsibilities:
 * Transfer cards to and from Shoe, Table and Players,